Minneapolis/St. Paul: A Train Lover’s Destination

 Hudson, WI

 Three railroad lines operate miniature locomotives the public is invited to ride on the last Sunday of the month, May – September from 12-4pm.
-There is no official charge for tickets, but a donation of $5/pp is suggested.
+There is no official charge for train tickets, but a donation of $5/pp is suggested.

 RAIL TRAVEL FAMILY FUN OUTSIDE THE TWIN CITIES